abyssnow/AndroidJniDemo/README.md

 You can call a 3rd-party shared library (the .so file)  in the C/C++ native project.

-Put the shared library (.so file and the .h file)  into the cpp folder. in this demo, the library file is `libthird.so`.
+Put the shared library (.so file and the .h file)  into the cpp folder.
+For this demo, the library file is `libthird.so`.

 ```sh
 % tree app/src/main/cpp